 \subsection{Motivation}

-In this section, we demonstrate that conventional VLMs attack techniques fail to effectively compromise RVLMs due to their robust safety alignment.
-Specifically, prompt-based approaches struggle to bypass the intrinsic reflection mechanisms embedded within multi-step reasoning traces, while fine-tuning–based methods often induce a severe utility–alignment trade-off—showing higher ASR at the cost of significantly degraded on general-purpose tasks.
+Existing VLM jailbreak techniques are largely ineffective against RVLMs due to their stronger safety alignment.
+Prompt-based attacks struggle to bypass the reflection mechanism embedded in multi-step reasoning, while naive fine-tuning methods typically increase ASR only by degrading task utility.

-\textbf{Conventional VLMs attacks fail against RVLMs.} The first question we address is whether classical VLM jailbreak methods can be directly applied to RVLMs. \Cref{md:finetuning-free} and \Cref{md:finetuning-base} visualize empirical comparisons between prompt-based and fine-tuning–based variants of representative jailbreak approaches. \begin{enumerate} \item[(a)] \textbf{Reflection mechanism is difficult to bypass.} In \Cref{md:finetuning-free}, the reflection mechanism in RVLMs enables iterative self-evaluation during reasoning, allowing the model to detect and revise unsafe or inconsistent thought trajectories embedded in text and visual inputs.
-This internal feedback loop continually realigns reasoning traces with safety constraints, making prompt-level attacks ineffective in sustaining adversarial behavior.
+\textbf{Conventional VLM attacks fail against RVLMs.} We examine whether representative VLM jailbreak methods can be directly applied to RVLMs. \Cref{md:finetuning-free} and \Cref{md:finetuning-base} compare prompt-based and fine-tuning–based variants of existing attacks.

+\begin{enumerate} \item[(a)] \textbf{Reflection mechanism is difficult to bypass.} As shown in \Cref{md:finetuning-free}, RVLMs employ iterative self-evaluation during reasoning, allowing the model to detect and revise unsafe reasoning traces.
+This reflection process makes prompt-level attacks difficult to sustain.

-\item[(b)] \textbf{Utility is difficult to preserve.} In \Cref{md:finetuning-base}, previous fine-tuning–based jailbreak methods raise ASR mainly by weakening the model’s reasoning ability, but this also harms task utility.
-Such adversarial fine-tuning breaks the model’s original alignment manifold, leading to higher ASR but worse reasoning quality, and less reliable outputs—showing a clear trade-off between utility and alignment. \end{enumerate}
+\item[(b)] \textbf{Utility is difficult to preserve.} As shown in \Cref{md:finetuning-base}, prior fine-tuning attacks mainly improve ASR by weakening reasoning capability, which simultaneously harms task utility.
+Such adversarial updates disrupt the model’s alignment manifold, resulting in higher ASR but degraded reasoning quality. \end{enumerate}

+\textbf{Problem Formulation.} These observations suggest that existing fine-tuning attacks compromise safety alignment primarily by damaging reasoning capability.
+This raises a key question: can harmful reasoning traces be generated by the victim model itself and reused for fine-tuning without degrading general task performance?

-\textbf{RVLMs Attack: The Focused Problem.} Our findings show that fine-tuning–based attacks can partially break RVLM safety alignment, especially when the training process exposes the model’s CoT reasoning.
-This raises two central questions: \ding{182} Can an RVLM be prompted to generate harmful or misaligned CoTs by itself? \ding{183} If so, can these self-generated CoTs be reused during fine-tuning to modify the model while still preserving its original output distribution and task utility?
+We therefore investigate two questions: \ding{182} Can an RVLM be induced to generate harmful CoTs by itself? \ding{183} If so, can these self-generated CoTs be reused for fine-tuning to impair safety alignment while preserving task utility?

-Motivated by these questions, we introduce Stealth Fine-Tuning, which extracts and reuses the model’s own reasoning traces to bypass alignment constraints while maintaining utility.
+Motivated by these questions, we introduce \textbf{Stealth Fine-Tuning}, which extracts and reuses the model’s own reasoning traces to bypass alignment constraints while largely maintaining its original capabilities.